Tutorial: Create a streams flow from a Data Historian example flow

 In this tutorial, you learn how to create and run an example streams flow.
 We supply the Data Historian example streams flow and the sample data.
 You don’t need to configure anything.

 This tutorial is a high-level, bird’s eye view of a streams flow that takes approximately 10 minutes to finish.
-Other tutorials do an in-depth examination into the canvas,
+Other tutorials do an in-depth examination into the canvas, Metrics page, and operators.

 The sample data is taken from five weather stations.
 The data includes weather station ID, time zone, date in Universal Coordinated Time (UTC) format, latitude, longitude, temperature, barometric pressure, humidity, indoor temperature, and rainfall today.

-The first Aggregation operator partitions the incoming data by weather station ID.
+The first Aggregate operator partitions the incoming data by weather station ID.
 Consequently, each weather station has a partition.
 Within each partition, the data is grouped by weather station.
 As a result, every partition has one group.

 Every 60 seconds, the data “tumbles out” and a designated function is applied to data in each group.
 For example, the Average function is applied to rainfall data, but the Min function is applied to the barometric pressure data.